Mercury13/unicodia/README.md

 * Move UcAuto.cpp to Unicodia/Uc.
 * Compile Unicodia.

-# Compatibility
+# Compatibility and policies

-x64 only.
-My tofu policy is:
-* **W10 should support everything possible, W7 base plane only**.
-* Three scripts of plane 1 are considered “extremely important” and **will** be supported in W7: Phoenician, Aramaic, Brahmi.
-* Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the font has other problems.
+## Platforms
+'''Win7/10 x64 only.'''
 Rationale:
 * WXP, WVista and W8 are completely abandoned by all imaginable software.
 * No obstacles for x86, just untested because no one compiled Qt for x86.
 * W11 will probably work, but there will be problems for two reasons.
   * Qt is a large wad of software, and something may go wrong (like Embarcadero VCL + Aero Flip)
   * No one checked fonts.
 Even in W7 and W10 they are different.

-# Release policy
+## Tofu/misrenderings
+* **W10 should support everything possible, W7 base plane only**.
+* Some base place scripts (e.g. Georgian Nuskhuri) will not be shown the best way in W7, but will be shown.
+* Three scripts of plane 1 are considered “extremely important” and **will** be supported in W7: Phoenician, Aramaic, Brahmi.
+* Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the font has other problems.

+## Future functionality
-* Version 0.1: when tofu policy of base plane is fulfilled.
+* Version 0.1: when tofu policy of base plane is fulfilled, and some sort of About is made.
 * Version 1.0: when **all** happen…
   * All chars of Unicode 13 are drawn, even badly.
   * Basic search.
-  * Icon/logo, About, legal info.
+  * Icon/logo, legal info.
 * Unicode 14: when any of U14 scripts is ready, incl.
 Arabic and emoji but excl. other amendments (even greatly revamped Egyptian hieroglyphs).
 * Future tools (**not** milestones of 1.0):
   * Emoji tools: ligatures, more comprehensive reference.